Therapists Have Therapists Too

 12 Useful Things to Know About Counselling

-Therapy is about more than talking.
-It’s about being seen, understood, and supported.
-It provides a space to explore your emotions, notice patterns, and reflect on experiences that can be hard to face alone.
+It’s about more than talking.
+It’s about feeling seen, understood, and supported, having a space where you can explore your emotions, notice patterns, and reflect on experiences that may be difficult to face alone.

 You Don’t Have to Be in Crisis